 For visual learners, I suggest a calendar— whether digital, a dry erase board, or on paper—to help you organize what is due and when.
 Mark everything down on the appropriate dates, then fill in the remaining dates with when you will work on each task.
 By organizing not just the deadlines themselves, but the timing you need to actually reach them, you will help yourself stay calm and on schedule.

 Rather than allowing your tasks, deadlines and anxiety to negatively impact you, there are effective ways to handle the responsibilities on your plate.
-You can also get ahead of stress by seeking assistance from your Employee Assistance Program (EAP) or Student Assistance Program (SAP).
+You can also get ahead of stress by seeking assistance from your Student Assistance Program (SAP).
 Contact your E/SAP to discover how their Stress Management services can benefit you.